wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-pipeline-blueprints-oss-sync-20240318.md

 >
 > ![.NET EOL](../images/azure-pipeline-blueprints-oss-sync-20240318-1.png)

-Anticipating the impending end of support for .NET 6 in November, we have taken proactive measures to elevate both our open-source and internal blueprints to the latest version of .NET 8.
+Anticipating the impending end of support for .NET 6 in November, we have taken proactive measures to elevate our open-source and internal blueprints to the latest version of .Net 8 by default, but will support .Net 6 as an option.

 ---